-Daniel Strunk is an Associate at Keller Postman.
-He represents plaintiffs in a range of matters, including antitrust, consumer protection, privacy, and product-liability cases.
+Daniel Strunk is an Associate at Keller Postman LLC.
+He represents plaintiffs in a range of matters, including antitrust and product-liability cases.

 In his spare time, Daniel volunteers in high school mock trial.
-He was a member of both Ohio’s and Indiana’s 2020 and 2021 case committees, where he helped to craft each state’s mock case for those years.
+He was a member of both Ohio’s and Indiana’s 2020, 2021, and 2022 case committees, where he helped to write each state’s mock case.
 He has also served as a volunteer competition judge on numerous occasions.

 Daniel is licensed to practice law in the District of Columbia and Ohio only.